czlowiekrakieta/WIG/README.md

 - bind all scripts to one single file
 - perform more sophisticated analysis of dataset
 - create more features*
-- do something about splits - find adjusted data or get rid of them on your own
 - translate scripts to english
 - there's a lot of missing data of stock movement, got to find better source of them
 - since banks have few additional features, ordinary script crashed when tried to parse data from pages pertaining to them. fix it and gather bank data.